jw120/ytdl/README.md

 # ytdl

+TODO - stylish haskell (install with stack and then run) TODO - hlint?

 Simple script for personal use.

 Utility to manage downloads of videos from a set of youtube channels using youtube-dl.